tudorboghitoiu-ui/detect_capillaries_and_arterioles/README.md

 ## Validation summary

-Version 1.0 was validated on **12 confocal Z-stacks from 5 wild-type mice**, acquired on a Leica TCS SP8 confocal microscope at 20× (NA 0.75, 0.568 µm/pixel), 1024×1024 pixels, 116–192 Z-slices per stack.
-Total processing time across the validation set was approximately 3.5 minutes.
+Version 1.0 was validated on **12 confocal Z-stacks from 5 wild-type mice**, acquired on a Leica TCS SP8 confocal microscope at 20× (NA 0.75, 0.568 µm/pixel), 1024×1024 pixels, 29–48 Z-planes per stack (z-step 0.68–0.69 µm, total z-range 19.2–32.2 µm).
+Median per-image processing time on the validation hardware was <TODO_FILL_IN_PROCESSING_TIME> (range <TODO_FILL_IN_PROCESSING_RANGE>).
+Hardware specifications and full timing breakdown are reported in the methodology manuscript.

 Validation against blinded manual annotation (performed by an independent postdoc on a subset of the dataset) is reported in the methodology manuscript.
 The validation includes per-compartment precision and recall, intra-rater reliability, and qualitative assessment of edge cases (lumen holes, non-specific SMA staining, regions near tissue tears).